Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Proof of results from Section

 where,

 and by Woodbury's formula we have,

-To proceed with the proof with Proposition \ref{prop:finitelambdaexpansion} we first provide a Taylor expansion of $\bcA_{n}^{-1}$ and use the dominating terms to provide an expression of the quadratic form upto a negligible error.
+To proceed with the proof of Proposition \ref{prop:finitelambdaexpansion} we first provide a Taylor expansion of $\bcA_{n}^{-1}$ and use the dominating terms to provide an expression of the quadratic form up to a negligible error.
 With that goal in mind note that,

-In the following lemma we provide a bound on the norm of $\bM_{n}$ which in particular shows that we can have a Taylor series expansion of $\bcA_{n}$. \begin{lemma} For the $n\times n$ matrix $\bM_{n}$ defined in \eqref{eq:defM}, there exists $n_{1}\in\mathbb{N}$ such that,
+In the following lemma we provide a bound on the norm of $\bM_{n}$ which in particular shows that we can have a Taylor series expansion of $\bcA_{n}^{-1}$. \begin{lemma} For the $n\times n$ matrix $\bM_{n}$ defined in \eqref{eq:defM}, there exists $n_{1}\in\mathbb{N}$ such that,